Declaring Crypto in France With an Accountant: When the Expert-Comptable Is Worth It (2026)

 5. Confirm the cabinet runs the DAC8 reconciliation and documents it.

-Waltio (French-specialised) and Koinly produce the 150 VH bis figures the cabinet validates and builds on — tools and cabinet are complementary, not alternatives.
-The tool does the arithmetic and history; the cabinet does the classification judgement, the documented defence, and the DAC8 reconciliation.
+Waltio (built for the French market) and Koinly produce the 150 VH bis figures the cabinet validates and builds on.
+Tools and cabinet are complementary here, not alternatives: the tool does the arithmetic and history, while the cabinet does the classification judgement, the documented defence, and the DAC8 reconciliation.

-Wag3s Folio gives the cabinet (and the client) a continuously reconcilable multi-chain history with 150 VH bis figures and listed foreign accounts; for company clients, Wag3s Ledger provides FEC-ready records — lowering the cabinet's reconstruction cost and supporting the DAC8 reconciliation.
+Wag3s Folio gives the cabinet and the client a continuously reconcilable multi-chain history with 150 VH bis figures and listed foreign accounts; for company clients, Wag3s Ledger provides FEC-ready records, lowering the cabinet's reconstruction cost and supporting the DAC8 reconciliation.
+Wag3s is explicitly the records-and-figures layer the cabinet works from; the classification judgement, the documented audit defence, and any prior-year regularisation remain the expert-comptable's.
 See the Folio and Ledger pages, and the Wag3s for accountants page.

 Further reading